bdevos/appjeniksaan-site/src/snippet/about.md

-Appjeniksaan is my personal software development 🛠 shop where I create sites and apps that I find delightful or just fun 🤪 to build 🚀.
-On this site, I will share interesting information I discover while exploring the web 🌍.
+Appjeniksaan is my personal software development 🛠 shop, where I create sites and apps that I find delightful or simply fun 🤪 to build 🚀.
+On this site, I share interesting information I discover while exploring the web 🌍.